The-Duat/Nile/pages/install.md

 - Open a terminal.

-- Run the command `mount -o remount,size=2G /run/archiso/cowspace` to increase the storage space for the live ISO image.
+- Run the command `sudo mount -o remount,size=2G /run/archiso/cowspace` to increase the storage space for the live ISO image.

 - If you are using a wifi connection, start Network Manager with the command `sudo systemctl enable NetworkManager && sudo systemctl start NetworkManager`.
 Then connect to wifi by either using `nmtui` or `gnome-control-panel`.